-We evaluated management's process and tested key controls around the determination of extent of requirement of expected credit loss allowances, including recovery process & controls implemented in the company for loans and advances and other financial assets.
+& controls implemented in the company for loans and advances and other financial assets.
 It was explained to us by the management that the control exists relating to the recovery of loans & advances and other assets and in the opinion of the board there is no requirement making expected credit loss allowance.
-We have also reviewed management response representation on recovery process initiated for sample receivables, and based on the same we have place reliance on these key controls for the purposes of our audit.
+We have also reviewed the management response and representation on recovery process initiated for sample receivables, and based on the same we have place reliance on these key controls for the purposes of our audit.

-evaluated the management procedure and tested key controls employed by the management to review over the reconciliation recoverability of the long outstanding assets and pavability of outstanding liabilities.
-Based on the explanations and representations provided by the management, it was explained to us that the Board is carrying out a regular review of balances of all outstanding assets and liabilities, based on the formal/ informal agreements/ arrangements with the respective parties involved.
+We evaluated the management procedure and tested key controls employed by the management to review over reconciliation and recoverability of the long outstanding assets and payability of long outstanding liabilities.
+Based on the explanations and representations provided by the management, it was explained to us that the Board is carrying out a regular review of balances of all outstanding assets and liabilities, based on the formal/informal agreements/ arrangements with respective parties involved.
 As per their opinion, there will be no substantial impact on their reconciliation with their balance confirmations.
 Based on the same we have place reliance on these key controls for the purposes of our audit.